thebkv/bkv/exodus03.md

 > “I have surely visited you, and seen that which is done to you in Egypt.”

-The enslaved faculties are being called to remember that **Egypt is not their deepest identity**.

-Their story did not begin with Pharaoh.

-They belong to the covenant that preceded their bondage.
+The enslaved faculties are called to remember that **Egypt is not their deepest identity**.
+Their story did not begin with Pharaoh; they belong to the covenant that preceded their bondage.

 ### v17–18 — The Call Into the Wilderness